pchaudhari23/Software_Notes/8. Artificial Intelligence/Topics/Azure AI/AI 102 exam guide.md

 ---

-3. Optimize and operationalize a generative AI solution
+3. Optimize and operationalize a generative AI solution:

    - Configure parameters to control generative behavior
    - Configure model monitoring and diagnostic settings, including performance and resource consumption